StrategyComics Chapter 3: Deplatform Blueprint

 Without a Blueprint, you (or your production team) will quickly run into questions like:

 Without a blueprint, teams have to "figure it out" as they go.
-Which is a shame, as that usually leads to slower prouction, inconsistent decisions, fragmented experience, unnecessary revisions, weaker overall implementation, and more production cost than necessary.
+Which is a shame, as that usually leads to slower production, inconsistent decisions, fragmented experience, unnecessary revisions, weaker overall implementation, and more production cost than necessary.

 With a blueprint, teams are able to see exactly what to do, for each page required.